 The Texas Violent Gang Task Force (TVGTF)

-The TVGTF (CCP, Art 61.10(f) was created to establish a statewide gang networking system among local, state and federal criminal and juvenile justice professionals.
+The TVGTF (CCP, Chapter 67, Subchapter G) was created to establish a statewide gang networking system among local, state and federal criminal and juvenile justice professionals.
 Central to the TVGTF mission is sharing information about gangs and gang activity, which is achieved primarily through regional intelligence meetings, training, and the timely dissemination of gang-related information.
 The TVGTF has long contributed to the success of gang investigations and intelligence sharing around the state by promoting interagency collaboration with the common goals of prevention, intervention, suppression, and prosecution of gangs.
 Per statute, advisory board members are either appointed by the Governor, or designees of participating state agencies, and required to facilitate gang intelligence meetings in designated regions of the state.
 The OAG designee, is responsible for organizing and facilitating four regional Intel meetings per year.

 JCI staff provide general assistance to request for publications, youth resources/referrals and law enforcement assistance.
 The assistant attorney general (AAG) on staff provides assistance to the public, law enforcement and prosecutors who call or email with questions regarding the juvenile justice system.
 AAG guides the requestor to the legal resources, statutes and case law available to address the questions particular to the juvenile justice system.